Kitsune2468/startup/notes.md

 We will see, working on it now.
 Getting a posix compliant shell working without a guide was horrible, but I eventually got it to work.
 Then I had issues running the deployFiles.sh because of some newline shenanigans.
 In the future if I run into the same problem, I'll use: "sed -i 's/\r//' deployFiles.sh" before running the deploy.
 Also, for cygwin, use "cd " /cygdrive/c/Users/$USER" " to get to main directory.

+New: Nothing much here.
+Since taking this class last time, I have taken a class that has had me configure a posix compliant shell, and it seems to have fixed/simplified some of the old problems I had from last time.

 ## CSS

 Looking through the simon-css is very interesting.
 I've always wondered how html & css worked together, so it's cool to learn about it and mess around with it.